 Welcome back for week three of Meditation Month, our annual challenge to sit all 31 days of March.

-If you’re just joining us, our Meditation Month teacher, Sebene Selassie, is leading a series of four free guided meditation videos.
-Sebene is an Insight Meditation teacher and a writer who has been studying Buddhism for the past 30 years.
-Each Sunday, we’re releasing a new video, which builds on the previous week’s lesson.
+If you’re just joining us, Meditation Month teacher Guo Gu is leading a series of four free guided meditation videos.
+Guo Gu is the founder of and a teacher at the Tallahassee Chan Center and the Sheng Yen Associate Professor of Chinese Buddhism at Florida State University.
+Each Monday, we’re releasing a new video, which builds on the previous week’s lesson.

 More meditation material to support your practice:

 - Are you bombarded by thoughts when you sit down to meditate?
 Zen monk Haemin Sunim offers three methods for working with our monkey mind.

 - Although we may not live in the radical present, our bodies do, writes Lama Willa Blythe Baker.